PoisotLab/MS_network_els/els_networks.md

 environmental conditions on their own, independently of species.

-Ecological networks also offer an ideal framework to study the conditions for the maintenance of biodiversity in communities through species coexistence.
-@gaus34eav predicted that species that shared similar ecologies could not live together in the same area.
-This competitive exclusion principle states that the the strongest competitor will eventually come to dominate the other species and drive them to local extinction.
+Ecological networks also offer an ideal framework to study the conditions for the maintenance of biodiversity in communities through species resources ecologies could not live together in the same area.
+The competitive exclusion principle states that the the strongest competitor will eventually come to dominate the other species and drive them to local extinction.
 This stands in contradiction with the existence of ecological communities containing species that overlap in some extent in their resources or consumers.
-Phytoplanktonic communities are a paradigmatic example of this paradox [@hutc61pp], as they exhibit a high biodiversity while species are competing for a limited number of shared resources (e.g. light, nitrate).
-The use of consumer-resources models has allowed to highlight some mechanisms improving species coexistence [@ches00mms].
-These mechanisms are based on species traits that either decrease fitness differences (equalizing mechanisms) and/or increase niche differentiation between species (stabilizing mechanisms).
-The coupling of this type of model with the representation of ecological communities as their underlying network of interactions has brought new perspective on species coexistence, as it is allowing to integrate these mechanisms in large realistic communities.
-Using this methodological framework,
+Phytoplanktonic communities are often considered to illustrate this paradox [@hutc61pp], as they exhibit a high biodiversity while species are competing for a limited number of shared resources (e.g. light, nitrate).
+Species coexistence mechanisms [@ches00mms] are based on species traits that either decrease fitness differences (equalizing mechanisms) and/or increase niche differentiation between species (stabilizing mechanisms).

+The coexistence theory and the representation of ecological communities as networks of interactions has brought new perspective on species coexistence.
-@mart06dcp showed that the global non-random structure of the food webs improved community persistence.
+@mart06dcp for instance showed that the global non-random structure of the food webs improve community persistence.
 The distribution of motifs in food webs [@stou10ufp, see section "Invariants in ecological networks"] as well as species' role within motifs [@stou12ecs] are related to community persistence.
-In mutualistic networks, the nested structure has been shown to minimize competition relatively to competition [@bast09amn; @sugi09csc].
+In mutualistic networks, the nested structure minimizes competition relative to competition [@bast09amn; @sugi09csc].
 In these networks, the asymmetry of dependences -- the fact that when one species $A$ depends strongly on another species $B$ as resource for food or pollination, the other species ($B$) only weakly depends on $A$ -- also increase persistence [@basc06acn].
-This type of approach also allowed to highlight the interplay between traits and structure.
+This type of approach highlighted the interplay between traits and structure.
-As an example, @bros06ase showed that the allometric scaling of metabolic rates of species improve community persistence when the organization of the food webs is such that predator–prey body mass ratios are different from zero.
+As an example, @bros06ase showed that the allometric scaling of metabolic rates of species improve community persistence and its overall diversity..

-Ecologists have also questioned the way communities are formed and the hypothetical set of rules embedding this assembly. @diam75asc defined emblematic rules to understand community structure and assembly.
-In this continuity, network framework allows to explore in detail processes influencing ecological communities assembly. @capi09sme, for instance, have retraced the pathway of the community assembly process through an assembly graph, based on graph theory.
+Ecologists have also questioned the way communities are formed and the hypothetical set of rules embedding this assembly.
+The network approach allows to explore in details the different processes influencing ecological communities assembly. @capi09sme, for instance, have characterized the sequence of community assembly with an assembly graph.
 It allows to follow step by step every possible path in community assembly from, for instance, 0 to 21 species among 3 trophic levels, and highlight underlying mechanisms.
-For food webs especially, mechanistic models such as niche model [@will00srya] and the cascade model [@cohe89fwc] originally constructed to understand networks structure, have actually be used to understand community assembly and the impact of invasion.
+Semi-mechanistic models of food web structures such as niche model [@will00srya] and the cascade model [@cohe89fwc]  have also been used to understand community assembly and the impact of invasion.
 Using also network framework, [@verd08nap] found that nested community provides generalists species which facilitate the presence of other species into the network.
-At the same time, thanks to an experimental network study, [@oles08tdpb] have observed that new arrival species tend to interact more easily with already well-connected or generalist species.
-These kind of results could let us think about the Drake's controversial idea @drak91cms that species arrival history would be a *important* factor driving community assembly [@drak91cms].
-Thanks to community network, @camp11nmp shown that history assembly process is and important factor for mutualistic networks.
+At the same time, thanks to an experimental network study, [@oles08tdpb] have observed that newly arriving species tend to interact more easily with already well-connected or generalist species.
+Such results could let us think about the Drake's controversial idea @drak91cms that species arrival history would be a *important* factor driving community assembly [@drak91cms].
+This proposition was supported by network analyses, such as in @camp11nmp for mutualistic networks.
 Community assembly have however, a myriad of different drivers, such as dispersion, interaction strength and phylogeny distance between species composing communities [@leib17caf;
 @kraf07tec; @mahe07ipf; @mont03tpf].
 Based on these drivers, distinct types